istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 The proxy does not normally buffer data passing through it, therefore memory consumption is not affected by the request rate.

-Dataplane performance depends on many factors.
+Data plane performance depends on many factors.

 * Number of client connections
 * Target request rate
 * Request size and Response size
- * Enabling mTLS
+* Enabling `mTLS`
 * Number of proxy worker threads
 * Protocol
 * Host cores

 Latency, throughput and proxy CPU are measured as a function of the above parameters.

 ## Control plane performance

 Pilot configures sidecar proxies based on user authored configuration and the current state of the system.
-In a kubernetes environment services, deployments, and endpoints are the ambient configuration and state.
+In a Kubernetes environment services, deployments, and endpoints are the ambient configuration and state.
 Istio configuration like `gateway` and `virtual service` is the user authored portion of the configuration.
  Pilot processes the combined configuration and state to produce configuration for the proxies.